Skip to content

 cd $HOME/build

-4. Note the latest OpenSSL download version from the OpenSSL website.
+4. Note the latest OpenSSL download version on the OpenSSL website.

-6. Install the patch, make gcc tools to patch, and then compile the downloaded binaries:
+6. Run the following command to install the patch, make gcc tools to patch, and compile the downloaded binaries:

 yum install patch make gcc -y